NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 You can learn more about sort here http://perlmaven.com/sorting-arrays-in-perl

-Finally, to get the length of a string, you can use the function `length()`;
-Note that length will return the length of a sequence INCLUDING THE \n.
-To remove this and other space characters, process DNA seqeunce data with the regex `s/\s//g`

-This will remove all whitespace and prevent length from reporting `\n` as part of the sequence length.

 You should get the following number, which is the N50 for Mimulus 2.0 21212587